-Indigenous female coffee farmers undertake the majority of the manual work to produce coffee, however earn less than 10% of the household income and own less than 1% of the land.
+Indigenous women coffee farmers and seasonal farm workers undertake the majority of the manual work to produce coffee, however earn less than 10% of the household income and own less than 1% of the land.

 Our mission and U.N commitment is to empower 1 million women coffee farmers and plant 3 million climate resistant coffee and shade tree seedlings by 2030.

 We are committed to contributing to the United Nations Sustainable Development Goals with a focus on these goals: gender equality, climate action, poverty, responsible consumption and production, environment, decent work and economic growth, sustainable cities and communities, life on the land, and social justice.

 10% of your purchase of our farm fresh micro roast sustainable coffee or 2% of farm fresh sustainable green coffee products is invested into our Sustainable Program.

 The global coffee trade is valued at $100 billion with annual growth rates of approx. 20%.